What Can I Do With a Degree in Humanities?

 Beyond helping to shape the next generation of students, teachers plan engaging lessons that are designed to motivate, instruct, and inspire their class.
 From preschool to graduate school, educators wear many hats and at times serve as mentors, counselors, and support systems.

-The liberal arts for education major at Seaver College, one of the five majors within the humanities division, offers
+The liberal studies for education major at Seaver College, one of the five majors within the humanities division, offers

 students a well-rounded knowledge base by drawing from all major academic divisions.

-Liberal arts for education majors are prepared academically, socially, and culturally
+Liberal studies for education majors are prepared academically, socially, and culturally

 for a postundergraduate career.